Visitors are not allowed to have pets on Station premises.

 Lake Itasca, MN 56470

 The main office telephone number is 218-699-3550 ext 3302.
 Callers may leave messages for students at this number, but will not be able to speak with students when they call.
-Please let your family and friends know that it may take time for you to receive messages, as much of your time will be spent in the field and there are no phones in the student cabins.
-Be sure to check the mailboxes in the front room of the office building (which remains unlocked) for any messages or mail you are expecting.
+Please let your family and friends know that it may take time for you to receive messages.

-Students may bring their own cars, but garages and repair services are not available.
+You may bring your own car(s), but garages and repair services are not available.
 A state park entry sticker must be purchased from the DNR at the park entrance and displayed in all vehicles.
-An annual pass for $25 provides access to all Minnesota state parks for an entire year!
-Students interested in carpooling should contact the program coordinator.
+An annual pass for $35 provides access to all Minnesota state parks for an entire year!